OrHasan/Captcha_Analyzer/README.md

 <!-- FILTERS -->
 ## Filters
 ### Median Blur
-**(Use to clear _"Salt & Papper"_ noise)**
+**(Use to clear _"Salt & Paper"_ noise)**

-Running a mask on the picture (as example - 3x3), and replacing the pixel value in the center of the crossover between the picture and the mask with a middle value in the crossover (while looking on those values in an ascending order).
+Running a mask on the picture (as example - 3x3), and replacing the pixel value in the center of the crossover between the picture and the mask with a middle value in the crossover (while looking on those values in ascending order).

 <div align="center">